Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

-{\it Raman spectrum}--- For the proposed model, the optical phonon modes at the $\Gamma$ point can be decomposed into irreducible representations as $7 \text{A}_{1} + 7 \text{E}$.
-All optical modes are simultaneously IR and Raman active.
+{\it Raman spectrum}--- For the proposed model with P3m1 symmetry, the optical phonon modes at the $\Gamma$ point can be decomposed into irreducible representations as $7 \text{A}_{1} + 7 \text{E}$.
+All optical modes are simultaneously IR- and Raman-active.
 Modes A$_1$ (E) describe out-of-plane (in-plane) vibrations (see Fig.~\ref{fig.irr_gamma} in the SM~\cite{Note1}).
-The Raman spectra obtained for $80$~K for VV and VH polarization configurations are shown in Fig.~\ref{fig.raman}.
-From 14 expected active modes, we observed 11 modes over the spectral range from $30$ to $300$~cm$^{-1}$.
+The Raman spectra obtained for $80$~K for VH and VV polarization configurations are shown in Fig.~\ref{fig.raman} (see also Sec.~\ref{cleave} in SM~\cite{Note1}).
+Of the 14 expected active modes, we observed 11 over the spectral range from $30$ to $300$~cm$^{-1}$.
 The spectral region between $110$ and $160$~cm$^{-1}$, with strong Raman modes, could not be fitted using only Lorentzian functions for all modes (see Fig.~\ref{fig.Fano_fit} in the SM~\cite{Note1}).
 Thus, to fit the entire spectral range in Fig.~\ref{fig.raman}, we used

-The first term corresponds to nine Raman modes, with Raman shift $\omega_{i}$, width $\Gamma_{i}$, and intensity $A_{i}$.
-Two other Raman modes around $125$~cm$^{-1}$ and $143$~cm$^{-1}$ could be best fitted with Fano line shapes, given by the second term, where $F_j$ is a constant, while $\epsilon_{j} = ( \omega_{j} - \omega_{0}^{j} ) / \Gamma_j$, where $\omega_{0}^{j}$ and $\Gamma_j$ are the peak positions and widths, respectively, and $q_j$ is the asymmetry parameter.
+The first term corresponds to nine Raman modes, with Raman shift $\omega_{i}$, width $\Gamma_{i}$, and integral intensity $A_{i}$.
+Two other Raman modes around $125$~cm$^{-1}$ and $143$~cm$^{-1}$ could be best fitted with Fano line shapes (see Sec. \ref{Fano_fit}), given by the second term, where $F_j$ is a constant, while $\epsilon_{j} = ( \omega_{j} - \omega_{0}^{j} ) / \Gamma_j$, where $\omega_{0}^{j}$ and $\Gamma_j$ are the peak positions and widths, respectively, and $q_j$ is the asymmetry parameter.
 The best fit to the data points is represented by the red solid curve, and the deconvoluted components are indicated by the color-shaded peaks in Fig.~\ref{fig.raman}.